enj/enhancements/keps/sig-auth/2784-csr-duration/README.md

 #### Alpha

 - This design will start at the beta phase and the functionality will always be enabled
-- There will be no feature gate associated with this design
+- There will be no feature gate associated with this design (discussed below)

 This design represents a small, optional change to an existing GA API.
 Thus it prioritizes rollout speed to allow clients to start using this functionality